J35P312/AMYCNE/README.md

 # Generate coverage Files

-Coverage tab files may be generated using TIDDIT or sambamba, visit these tools for more information.
+Coverage tab files may be generated using TIDDIT.
 The files should be given in the following format:

 #chromosome	start	end	coverage	quality